gzbsingh/ProjectManagementSystem/README.md

 ├─ Project_management_System/

 ## Video Walkthrough of the project
-Attach a very short video walkthough of all of the features [ 1 - 3 minutes ]
+Attached is a very short video walkthrough of all of the features https://drive.google.com/file/d/1PL7LGL2-G0E4kNOshXeejKWjStAfXqdJ/view?usp=drive_link

 ## Video Walkthrough of the codebase
-Attach a very short video walkthough of codebase [ 1 - 5 minutes ]
+[Attached is a very short video walkthrough of the codebase [ 5 -10 minutes ]] (https://drive.google.com/file/d/1fbi0Dgj8oD5RG1h1upllptjJvpVeaH0h/view?usp=drive_link)

 ## Features
 - **createProject**: creating project  api.
 - **updateProject**: api for update project.
 - **DeleteProject**:api for delete project.
-- **Viewproject**: api for view all projects information.
+- **Viewproject**: api for viewing all project information.

 ## design decisions or assumptions